All Episodes

 Your vow is fundamentally to God.

-Yeah, I do.
+Yeah, I did.

 I did.

-I recently read an article, says someone that said China has abolished alimony.
+I recently read an article, says someone that said, China has abolished alimony.

-Do you think that will create better marriages, or do you think it will make marriage too risky for women?
+Do you think that will create better marriages or do you think it will make marriage too risky for women?

-So uh alimony is based on the argument that a woman gives up her earning potential in order to raise a man's children, and therefore if there's a separation or a split, then the woman deserves an income because she sacrificed her income for the sake of the man's.
+And therefore, if there's a separation or a split, then the woman deserves an income because she sacrificed her income for the sake of the man's.

-And it's a is it Mackenzie Bezos?
+And is it Mackenzie Bezos?

 So brutal.